 A good storyboard serves two main functions: planning and communication.

-A Storyboard is meant to be a high level view of a project.
-In this way, a visual blueprint or storymap is created from individual boards/panels/frames that represent the finished product.
 This process, which looks similar to a comic strip, maps out a production and outlines the flow for projects like:

 - live action films or video productions